 Nothing says I love you like a warm from the oven chocolate chip cookie.
 Except, of course, when it comes in the shape of a heart.
 These heart shaped chocolate chip cookies are the perfect way to say “I love you” this Valentine’s Day or any day of the year.

 I’m sharing these chocolate chip cookie cutouts today in support of the Good Cookie Food Bloggers Valentine’s Event to help raise awareness and funds for the fight against pediatric cancer.
-More information, along with a donation link is available at the bottom of this post.
+More information is available at the bottom of this post.
 Be sure to visit some of the other bloggers participating and see their fabulous Valentine’s Day recipes!

 Chocolate chip cookies are hands down the cookie of choice in my house.
 Nothing fancy, just a good old fashioned chocolate chip cookie.
 You know, one of those recipes you know by heart.